Bicycle Information

 • Every bike ride begins with putting on a helmet.
-But it’s equally important that you ensure a proper fit so your helmet can best protect you.
+Ensure a proper fit for best protection.

-• There are two main types of crashes: the most common (falls), and the most serious (the ones with cars).
-Regardless of the reason for the crash, prevention is the name of the game.
+• There are two main types of crashes: the most common (falls), and the most serious (bike vs car).
+Prevention is the name of the game.
 Ride responsibly.

 • Ride a bike that works—it really doesn’t matter how well you ride if the brakes don’t work.

-• Wear bright clothing (during the day), reflective gear, and a white front light and red rear light and reflectors on your bike (at night, or when visibility is poor).
+• Wear bright clothing, reflective gear, a white front light, red rear light and reflectors on bike

 • Ride one per seat, with both hands on the handlebars, unless signaling a turn.